Communication Best Practices: Preparing for Change Before Go Live

 - Inspiring Daily Message from Executive Sponsor

 Consider having your executive sponsor and other key change leaders send daily inspirational emails during Go-Live week.
-Download our free guide and check out Appendix E for a sample.

 - Launch Celebration